tabularfm/TabularFM/README.md

 TabularFM is an end-to-end framework for Tabular Foundational Models.
 We provide functions to train, finetune, evaluate on large amount of tabular datasets and tools to visualize and analyze foundational models.
 A wide range of learning methods are also supported.
 We have released leaderboards for Tabular Foundation Models, [visit our website](https://tabularfm.github.io) for more details.

+# We have released our pretrained tabular foundational models!
+The following models are relased for Gittables datasets on Huggingface, [download here](https://huggingface.co/lamthuy)
+* STVAE
+* CTGAN
+* GReaT

 # Install the environment

 ```python